 The counterpoints are numerous.
 Easterly illustrated case after case of development projects that were ineffective at best—and at their worst, perpetuated extreme poverty.
 Moyo, another popular development scholar, wrote in Dead Aid that African countries that rejected aid had prospered while those that became aid-dependent experienced increased poverty.
 Echoing TED Talks abound; anecdotal evidence galore.
 This is when ex-government folks typically tell their stories of “site-visits” to developing countries—to deliver that crushing final blow to the ‘myth’ of foreign aid.

-But, there’s a catch—the foreign aid we heard about in these stories is from days yonder and no longer the reality of aid today.
+But, there’s a catch—the foreign aid we heard about in these stories is no longer the reality of aid today.

 Dumb Aid in the Past v.
 Today